ahm9dmah9r/Manual-Testing-Project-E-Commerce-Pharmacy-Website/README.md

 # E-Commerce Application

 ## Description
-This is a user-friendly e-commerce application designed to provide customers with a seamless shopping experience.
-Users can register, log in, browse and search products, manage wishlists and addresses, track orders, and securely complete purchases.

-## Features
+This project involves manual testing of a live e-commerce web application designed for purchasing pharmacy products online.
+The application allows users to register, log in, browse products, search and filter items, manage their wishlist and profile, track orders, and more.
+The project was conducted using Agile principles and documented thoroughly across all testing phases.

 ## Objectives:
     • Ensure that all user functionalities work as expected